-From the above Chart (preliminary data) you can see South Africa has lost its long-held crown of the world's largest Gold producer - to China (who would've believed China would become the world's largest producer of Gold?), who now produce 13.8% of the world's Gold.
+From the above Chart (preliminary data) you can see South Africa has lost its long-held crown of the world's largest Gold producer - to China (who would've believed a few years back that China would become the world's largest producer of Gold?), who now produce 13.1% of the world's Gold.

-And not only that, having dropped to 8.6% (from 9.8% in 2008), South Africa has also dropped below both Australia and the USA as well in terms of output.
+And not only that, having dropped to 7.0% (from 9.8% in 2008), South Africa has also dropped below both Australia, USA and Russia as well in terms of output.